bgpcoin/bgpcoin/README.md

 BGPCoin can be mined using a CPU miner.
 It's recommended to run a BGPCoin node on Ubuntu 17.10, and then use the getwork method of mining and collecting block miner rewards.

 The rewards are 256 BGPCoins per block.
-Every 1024 blocks mined, the reward is 12800 BGP coins, to keep miners interested.

 The premined coins in the genesis block will be used to fund development in the form of code bounties.